bqi343/cp-notebook/Resources/Questions.md

 > Do you use a debugger?

-No, I can't figure out how to get GDB to work on Mac and print statements generally suffice.
+No, ~~I can't figure out how to get GDB to work on Mac~~ and print statements generally suffice.
+Actually, [these instructions](https://sourceware.org/gdb/wiki/BuildingOnDarwin) should work but sometimes it hangs ...

 > did you do it on your own or did you have a coach !